58 result(s)

 Mesh joinery: method for converting a 3D model into a set of planar shapes that can be interlocked to compose a self-supporting structure

-Cignoni P., Pietroni N., Malomo L., Scopigno R.
+Cignoni P, Pietroni N, Malomo L, Scopigno R

-See at: ISTI Repository Open Access | CNR ExploRA
+See at: CNR IRIS Open Access | ISTI Repository Open Access | CNR IRIS Restricted

 Generalized trackball for surfing over surfaces

-Malomo L., Cignoni P., Scopigno R.
+Malomo L, Cignoni P, Scopigno R

 We present a friendly, efficient 3D interaction technique that, generalizing the well known trackball approach, unifies and blends the two common interaction mechanisms known as panning and orbiting.
 The approach allows to inspect a virtual object by navigating over its surrounding space, remaining at a chosen distance and performing a sort of automatic panning over its surface.
 This generalized trackball allows an intuitive navigation of topologically complex shapes, by enabling unexperienced users to visit hard-to-be-reached parts better and faster than with standard GUI components.
 The approach is based on the construction of multiple smooth approximations of the model under inspection and, at rendering time, it constrains the camera to stay at a given distance to these approximations.
 The approach is designed to require negligible preprocessing and memory overhead and works well for both mouse-based and touch interfaces.
-A user study confirms the impact of the proposed technique.Source: ISTI Technical reports, 2014
+A user study confirms the impact of the proposed technique.Project(s): HARVEST4D via OpenAIRE

 2015 Journal article Open Access OPEN